OmniFocus Tags Directory

 🏠 Home — Actions that can only be taken when you’re physically at home (e.g., Water the plants).

-🚪 Arriving (Home) — There may be things that you want to be reminded of as soon as you get home (e.g., Take out the recycling).
-This tag could be nested under the 🏠 Home tag and be configured to notify you when you get home.
+🚪 Arriving (Home) You may want to be reminded of certain things as soon as you get home (e.g., Take out the recycling).
+This tag could be nested under the 🏠 Home tag and configured to notify you when you get home.

-🏘 Leaving (Home) — It can also be handy to have a tag that you assign to things you want to be reminded about when you’re leaving home.
+🏘 Leaving (Home) — It can also be handy to have a tag that you assign to things you want to be reminded about when you leave home.
 Nest this one under 🏠 Home as well.

 🌲 Outside (Home)— If you have a home with a yard or outdoor space, it can be helpful to identify actions that you perform outside (e.g., Mow the lawn).
 Make this a sub-tag of 🏠 Home.